 - Log on to the website at: https://studentloans.gov

 - Select the "Sign Master Promissory Note" option

 - Be sure to select University of Wisconsin-Eau Claire when asked to provide the name of your school

 - Follow the instructions, and remember to print a copy of the promissory note for your records

 The loan fee is another expense of borrowing a Direct Loan.
-The loan fee charged for Direct Subsidized and Unsubsidized loans is 1.068 percent as of October, 2015, of the amount you borrow.
+The loan fee charged for Direct Subsidized and Unsubsidized loans is 1.069 up to October 1,2017 when it will reduce to 1.066%, of the amount you borrow.
 The loan fee is subtracted from the loan money when it is disbursed.

 The Department of Education has established an ombudsman to work with student borrowers to informally resolve any loan disputes or problems.
 If you have concerns about the terms of your loan that cannot be resolved by talking to your lender, you are encouraged to contact the Ombudsman Customer Service Line at 1-877-557-2575 or visit the OSFA Ombudsman web site.

 Your loan servicer is listed on your disbursement notice.
 You should receive a disbursement notice each time a loan amount is disbursed and usually this is at the beginning of each semester.

 You may also locate your servicer at NSLDS .

 You can locate a list of the servicers at Student Loans .